Getting started

 2. Prepare and load your data

-To be able to use pylifemap in a script or notebook you have to import Lifemap from the package:
+To be able to use pylifemap in a script or notebook you have to import Lifemap from the package with the following line:

 from pylifemap import Lifemap